tadad/real-democracy/content/writing/fully-onchain-government.md

 ---
 For thousands of years, we've only had natural lanaguage courts, which are good for handling ambiguity and edge cases, but are extremely expensive and slow.
-Blockchains are complementary: the are extremely fast but cannot handle any ambiguity at all - they just execute code.
+Blockchains are complementary: the are extremely fast but cannot handle natural language.
-While blockchains will have a tough time acquiring militaries and natural language courts, existing nation states could easily adopt blockchain technology to replace paper bureaucracies.
-0xgov is about this transition to digital government over the course of the 21st century.
+There are two ways this can play out:
+- Boomer governments introduce Fed-chains that are parallel fast finality legal systems for executing machine-language agreements
+- Blockchains integrate judges and juries (human or AI) that allow natural language disputes to be settled natively onchain.